Key takeaways

 • Look at your spending habits.
 Figure out what your business spends the most on, and look for a card that offers bonus rewards in your top spending categories.

 • Determine your ideal credit limit.
 Figure out how much your business spends every month and every year.
-Then, take a look at some of the best high-limit business credit cards.
+Then take a look at some of the best high-limit business credit cards.

 The bottom line

-By comparing all the business cards available to you and seeing how they align with the needs and goals of your company, you can get a business card that can help you take your business to the next level.
+By comparing business cards available to you and seeing how they align with the needs and goals of your company, you can get a business card that can help you take your business to the next level.